 Absolutely!
 Feel free to bring your own snacks – we have tables and chairs.
 Or, stop by our lunch counter and order up something to eat or a yummy dessert.
+Our menu is available to order from all day, not just “lunch hours,” whenever you are hungry and ready to eat.
 Here are just a few of the items we have available: Hamburgers, hot dogs, cheeseburgers, pulled pork sandwiches, chicken salad sandwiches, grilled chicken sandwiches, BLTs, quiche, zucchini crust pizza (with cheese, tomatoes, squash), Mexican dish – shredded chicken, refried beans, and chorizo; french fries, rice, cucumber salad, corn on the cob, applesauce, ice cream, sundaes, shakes, pies, and more!

 Are dogs allowed?

 “Do you allow dogs to your farm just to buy stuff?”

 The dogs are welcome to buy whatever they like.
 They should expect to receive their items in a doggy bag.
 Just sayin’.
 Please have your dog on a leash when possible as not all of our customers are dog lovers.

 What about cats?

 If you can get a cat to walk with a leash in a public place, then you are a rockstar.
 Bring that kitty over for some fresh pawpaw ice cream.

 I’ve never picked fruit before, how do I know when it’s ripe enough?

 Great question!
 We have many first time pickers to the farm and we will happily explain to you the best way to pick your fruit of choice.
 Picking fruit or vegetables too small or unripe doesn’t allow the produce to ripen to it’s juiciest of flavors and that’s what picking your own food is all about.
 We grow all of our food to have the best flavor when freshly picked, not shipped thousands of miles away.